12 Signs Your VA Disability Claim May Get Approved: What to Look for

 If official records are unavailable, veterans often submit lay statements describing the event and its impact, supported by buddy statements from fellow service members who witnessed it.

-Hence, if you’ve submitted credible evidence of such an event and linked it to your diagnosis, your claim may get approved.
+Hence, if you have submitted credible evidence of an in-service event and linked it to your diagnosis, your claim may get approved.

 4. You’ve Submitted a High-Quality Nexus Letter